RicardoRivera7/SecureAzureTenant-ZeroTrust-EntraID-/README.md

 Let's check to see if our other policies such as Reader and Contributer are working <br/>
 If you are signed in as employee you should only have Reader permissions and can't create new things <br/>
 To test this go to "Resource Groups" or "Virtual Machines" <br/>
-At the top you should see a message and in there it says "Code:AccesDenied" <br/>
+At the top you should see a message and in there it says "Code:AccessDenied" <br/>
 This means our employee Reader policy is working! <br/>
 <img src="https://i.imgur.com/lqem0XB.png" height="80%" width="80%" alt="EntraID"/>
 <br/>